robinrodricks/FluentListView/README.md

 ![_images/gettingstarted-example6.png](_images/gettingstarted-example6.png)

-And they’re off and running[¶](#and-they-re-off-and-running "Permalink to this headline")
+And they’re off and running
 -----------------------------------------------------------------------------------------

 Well done!
 You’ve made it to the end of the tutorial.
 You should by now have a reasonable grasp of some of the things an FluentListView can do, and how to use it in your application.